Mori-Zwanzig latent space Koopman closure for nonlinear autoencoder: Learning linear representations for systems with multiple fixed points using MZ-AE

+Dynamical systems with multiple equilibrium points are also termed nonlinearizable systems~\cite{cenedese2022data}.
+Page and Kerswell \cite{page2019koopman} investigated the Stuart-Landau equation which has one unstable and two stable equilibria.
+They demonstrated that EDMD is only adept at approximating Koopman expansion within a certain time window of the equilibria that does not contain the crossover point.
+They found it challenging to obtain a converged linear operator for the trajectories involving the crossover point.

+We recall that linear GLE represents the decomposition of the infinite-dimensional Koopman operator.
+Consequently, the linear GLE should be valid only in regions where the infinite-dimensional Koopman operator is applicable.
+Therefore for systems with multiple fixed points, it should be challenging for GLE to capture the dynamics involving transition from one fixed point to another.
+In this brief investigation, we demonstrate that incorporating a memory term can enhance the linear representation with a finite set of observables.
+Furthermore, introducing a non-linear memory term provides the necessary non-linearity to accurately capture transitions between fixed points.

-Following the study of Page and Kerswell\cite{page2018koopman}, we study how MZ-AE performs on the simple case of the Stuart-Landau equation and how the addition of memory correction (sequence model correction) improves the prediction accuracy.
-We consider the Stuart-Landau equation normalised by the bifurcation parameter $\mu$,
+Following the study of Page and Kerswell\cite{page2019koopman}, in this section we study how MZ-AE performs for systems with multiple equilibrium points.
+We start with the Stuart-Landau equation,

+where the complex amplitude can be written in polar coordinates as, $A(t) = |A(t)|exp[i\theta(t)]$.
+We specifically consider the evolution equation for the amplitude $|A(t)|$ normalised by the bifurcation parameter $\mu$,

-where $R(t) = r(t)/\sqrt{\mu}$, ~$T = \mu t$ and $\mu>0$.
-There are three fixed points, two attracting at $R = \pm 1$ and a repelling point at $R=0$.
-The crossover point where the repelling region ends and attracting region begins is at $R = 1/\sqrt{2}$.
+where $R(t) = |A(t)|/\sqrt{\mu}$, ~$T = \mu t$ and $\mu>0$.
+This equation has three fixed points, two attracting at $R = \pm 1$ and a repelling point at $R=0$.
+The crossover point between the unstable fixed point and the stable fixed point has been evaluated to be at $R = 1/\sqrt{2}$ \cite{page2019koopman}.
+The region starting from $R=0$ to the crossover point is referred to as repelling window and the region from cross-over point to $R = 1$ as an attracting window.
 A total of 1600 snapshots were sampled at $\Delta t = 0.0125$ and were split into train and test data (similar to cylinder case) resulting in a sample rate of $\Delta t = 0.025$.
-The basin of repulsion consists of 300 snapshots while the basin of attraction consists of 500 snapshots.
-We examine MZ-AE with a linear memory as well as a non-linear memory term.
-For the non-linear memory term we use an LSTM (see \S \ref{sec:LSTM}) and for the linear memory term we use a linear RNN.
-The problems of vanishing gradients in linear RNN can be neglected for the timescale of the considered Stuart-Landau equation.
+The repelling window consists of 300 snapshots while the attracting window consists of 500 snapshots.